Building on Windows

 Now that you have completed all the requirements, it's time to build Matrix OS!

-- Load ESP-IDF.
-You will need to load ESP-IDF in your current terminal session.
-You can either use the ESP-IDF installed
+- Load ESP-IDF in the current terminal session.
+You can use the installed

 -